s10r-de/ac-py-api/README.md

 ## Running

 Create a `config.ini` file from `config-example.ini`.
-You need to provide your credentials to login and give the account number.
+You need to provide your credentials to log in and give the account number.

 ```ini
 [LOGIN]